 The underlying instigation in all my art is drawing such as the quality and expressiveness and intention of the line; 'No Day Without Line'.
 Then the physicality of interacting colour and design, then really “working” the materials as they are; either the stitch, paint, pen or pencil on paper, sewn paper, collage and combinations.

 Once, I embroidered instead of painted a breakfast party I dreamed up for a mid-November morning during the first snow of the year.
 It is an exceptionally colourful embroidery filled with life and light and the joy I felt at being able to fully explore this skill of the hand as recorder of impressions of a desire only.
-The party never came to pass but the
+The party never came to pass but the embroidery did.
+It was the first idea for me of stitch as paint.
+It was done in the late1970’s while I was studying at U of T.

 In fact I embroidered my way through art school (along with painting and drawing, sculpting etc.) and later art history school in Toronto.
 It was not understood and invoked ridicule so I took to doing it surreptitiously while riding the subway long distances; found excuses to ride the subway long distances so I could embroider.